OP 65.02: Effort Commitment and Certification

 • Ensure effort statements are released, certified, and escalated according to the

-established timeline
+established timelines

 • Review labor redistributions in a timely manner